srinandan/websocket-sample/README.md

 # websocket-sample

-This sample is sample is meant to demonstrate websockets with Apigee hybrid.
+This sample is meant to demonstrate websockets with Apigee hybrid.

 ## Server